 This chapter sets out the transport planning and transport investment programme framework in which the Strategy was prepared.

-It also describes the planning and legislative context governing the Strategy's development, and which was taken into consideration during the preparation of the Strategy.
+It also describes the planning and legislative context in which the Strategy was prepared, and which was taken into consideration during the preparation of the Strategy.